Gaius-Augustus/Augustus/docs/RUNNING-AUGUSTUS.md

   This is why this value should not be set very large, even if you have plenty of memory.

 - --protein=on/off
+- --codingseq=on/off
 - --introns=on/off
 - --start=on/off
 - --stop=on/off
 - --cds=on/off
-- --codingseq=on/off
+- --exonnames=on/off
   Output options.
-Output predicted protein sequence, introns, start codons, stop codons.
-Or use 'cds' in addition to 'initial', 'internal', 'terminal' and 'single' exon.
+Output predicted amino acid sequences or coding sequences.
+Or toggle the display of the GFF features/lines of type intron, start codon, stop codon, CDS or 'initial', 'internal', 'terminal' and 'single' exon type names.
 The CDS excludes the stop codon (unless stopCodonExcludedFromCDS=false) whereas the terminal and single exon include the stop codon.
 - --AUGUSTUS_CONFIG_PATH=path
   path to config directory (if not specified as environment variable)